 The business that we love and enjoy so much has caught the eye of a whole lot of people who think that what we do is so easy they should grab a piece of the pie.
 Well, that’s your fault, dear voice talent.
 If you weren’t so good at what you do nobody else would want a part of it.
 That’s just the way it is.
 When the economy goes south, people start looking for new and innovative ways to make money.

 “Voice coaches” and “voice job sites” have made it seem as though anyone can do this job.
 I don’t totally blame them.
-They’re just capitalizing on people’s dreams just as some modeling agencies and talent agents do.
+Many are just capitalizing on people’s dreams just as some modeling agencies and talent agents do.
 Now, please understand I don’t believe all coaches and voice job sites should be defined that way.
 There are some outstanding vocal coaches!
 And there are some very good voice job sites.
 I’m a member of a couple of those sites, and I get work from them.
 I have a couple of agents and I’m listed with a couple of Production Companies, and I get work from them.
 They’re not all suspect.
 But let’s face it, any voice job site that has thousands of paying members but much fewer legitimate job opportunities is taking advantage of voice talents (or wanna be voice talents), no matter how they defend their actions, not to mention “agencies” that play slight-of-hand with rates (surely you’ve noticed that some agencies promote the same jobs all at different rates!).
 And about those “voice coaches” who sell and sell and sell their seminars: Buyer beware.
 There is a reason they have to promote so much!

 But if you think voice talents are the only ones suffering in the industry, think again.
 The ad agencies, producers, and editors I’ve been talking to are saying the same thing about their industries.
 It seems anyone with a mic and some editing software fancies themself a creative genius.
 And here’s the scary part: businesses are paying them to produce their work (sometimes greed isn’t about making money…it’s about “saving” money).